puppetlabs/puppet-specifications/language/types_values_variables.md

 point representation.
 In contrast to `Integer`, operations on `Float` can cause the result to be negative or positive *Infinity* (i.e. it loses precision to the point where there is no value digits left).
 This is treated as an error in the Puppet Programming Language (it can be observed by dividing a floating point value with 0).

 A `Float` range behaves as an `Integer` range and accepts both integer, and float values when specifying the range.
-It is not however possible to iterate over a `Float` range.
+It is however, not possible to iterate over a `Float` range.

 You can learn more about floating point than you ever want to know from these articles: